 Polarization is a fundamental property of light not readily utilized in commercial cameras.
-Polarization can add range, improve specificity and provide details not delivered by other imaging technologies.
-The polarization signature of man-made objects and certain natural substances are different than the surrounding background, thus providing additional contrast in polarization imagery when compared to standard thermal or visible imagery.
+Polarization can add range, improve specificity, and provide details not delivered by other imaging technologies.
+The polarization signature of man-made objects and certain natural substances are different than the surrounding background, thus providing additional contrast in polarization imagery when compared to standard thermal or visible imagery alone.
 For this reason, objects that blend into the background when using standard thermal and visible cameras often stand out in polarization imagery.
-Polaris Sensor Technologies, Inc. has been an industry leader, designer and developer of imaging systems providing daylight detail in the dark as well as visibility in low contrast conditions for military and scientific entities.
+Polaris Sensor Technologies, Inc. has been an industry leader, designer, and developer of imaging systems providing daylight detail in the dark as well as visibility in low contrast conditions for military and scientific entities.

 Our Management Team

 Michele Ruggiero Banish

 Chief Executive Officer

 CEO and Co-Founder of Polaris Sensor Technologies, Mrs. Banish formed the company inside an incubator program at the University of Alabama as a PI of SBIR contracts focused on artificial intelligence and image processing.
 During her technical career, she has developed software, hardware, and optical systems to support research and is a specialist in hypersonic aero-optical system modeling, applied optics, and holography.
 She developed the accounting and contracting systems that won the approval of the DCAA and rolled out these tools to aid other small businesses.
 She developed a subsidiary, KnowFlame®, around novel biochemical technology and products.
 Prior to founding Polaris, she worked at firms that focused on micro machine manufacturing, anti-reflective surface structures for next generation focal planes, and applied research.
 She received her B.S. in Electrical Engineering in 1987 with a minor in Engineering Management and her M.S. in Electrical Engineering from the University of Alabama in Huntsville in 1994.